Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 - I am new to classical music and trying to find more pieces to listen to, to appreciate the genre.

-- I am a fan of the orchestra and would like to bring my favourite pieces to their attention, with the intention that they will perform these pieces.
+- I am a fan of the orchestra and would like to bring my favourite pieces to their attention, with the intention that they will someday perform these pieces.

 I want a simple site with a library of pieces to listen to.
 I would like the option to browse the library, without needing to register or log in.
 I understand that this has limited features and if I wish to avail of more features, be able to engage with the site, or get discounts to the orchestra concerts, I need to register and log in.